Key TakeAways

 Post-Visit Actions

-Compliance Action: Log post-visit actions in HR systems for audit trails.
+- Log post-visit actions in HR systems for audit trails.

 Common Pitfalls and How to Avoid Them

-- Incomplete Records: Avoid by using digital storage and regular spot-checks
+- Incomplete Records: Avoid by using digital storage and regular spot-checks.

-- Late Reporting: Mitigate with automated SMS alerts
+- Late Reporting: Mitigate with automated SMS alerts.

-- Non-Compliant Roles: Verify against 2025 rules during onboarding
+- Non-Compliant Roles: Verify against 2025 rules during onboarding.

-- Untrained Staff: Provide ongoing training to bridge knowledge gaps
+- Untrained Staff: Provide ongoing training to bridge knowledge gaps.

 Internal Audit Action: Include pitfalls in audit frameworks to proactively identify risks.